-BOI's baa2 BCA reflects its (1) asset risk much improved to more moderate levels, and track record of successful loan restructuring, putting it in a strong position to manage the coronavirus related-induced economic disruption; and (2) moderate core profitability, which we expect to decline due to economic stress.
+BOI's baa2 BCA reflects its (1) reduced legacy impairments forming a sound base for the coronavirus-related asset stress; and (2) moderate core profitability, expected to decline due to economic stress and margin pressure.
 Despite these headwinds, BOI maintains strong capitalisation and leverage, as well as strong liquidity, with low market funding reliance.